loyjoy/academy/advanced/modules/variables.md

   <img src="fixedValue2.png" alt="Set fixed value" title="Set fixed value" width="300"/>
 </p>

-### Add variables to process bricks
+### Add variables to modules
 Those names are freely selectable.
 Now we have chosen our variables.
-As a next step, you choose process bricks that will be sent after the consumer's decision.
+As a next step, you choose modules that will be sent after the consumer's decision.
 The following step works with every module.
-At each process brick, there is a small circle in the right corner.
+At each module, there is a small circle in the right corner.

 <p align="center">
   <img src="conditionModule.png" alt="Set a condition at the modules" title="Set a condition at the modules" width="300"/>